 Master animator Miyazaki Hayao, whose Studio Ghibli produced Princess Mononoke and Spirited Away, designed this museum.
 Fans will enjoy the original sketches; kids, even if they’re not familiar with the movies, will fall in love with the fairy-tale atmosphere (and the big cat bus).
 Don’t miss the original 20-minute animated short playing on the 1st floor.
 Tickets must be purchased in advance, and you must choose the exact time and date you plan to visit.

 Tickets can be purchased up to four months in advance from overseas travel agents or up to one month in advance through the convenience store Lawson's online ticket portal.
 Both options are explained in detail on the website.
 For July and August visits especially, we recommend buying tickets as soon as you can from an agent as they will definitely sell out early.
 Tickets are non-transferable; you may be asked to show an ID.

-Getting to Ghibli (which is pronounced ‘jiburi’ – its full name is 'Ghibli Museum, Mitaka') is all part of the adventure.
+Ghibli (which is pronounced ‘jiburi’ – its full name is 'Ghibli Museum, Mitaka') is on the western edge of Inokashira-kōen and you can walk there through the park (from Kichijōji Station) in about 30 minutes.
 A minibus (round trip/one way ¥320/210) leaves for the museum every 20 minutes from Mitaka Station (bus stop 9).
-The museum is on the western edge of Inokashira-kōen and you can walk there through the park (from Kichijōji Station) in about 30 minutes.